All postsplanning

 The takeaway

-The retirement corpus number isn't pulled from the air — it's a function of your expenses, inflation, and years to retirement.
+The retirement corpus number isn't pulled from the air.
+It's a function of your expenses, inflation, and years to retirement.
 The two variables you control:

 1. When you start (earlier = exponentially easier)